-Financial Instruments - Disclosures, Section 3862, describes the required disclosures related to the significance of financial instruments on the entity's financial position and performance and the nature and extent of risks arising from financial instruments to which the entity is exposed and how the entity manages those risks.
-This section complements the principles of recognition, measurement and presentation of financial instruments of Section 3855, Financial Instruments - Recognition and Measurement.
+Section 3862, Financial Instruments, or Section 3862 describes the required disclosures related to the significance of financial instruments on the entity's financial position and performance, and the nature and extent of risks arising from financial instruments to which the entity is exposed and how the entity manages those risks.
+This section replaces the disclosure standards of Section 3861, Financial Instruments-Disclosure and Presentation.
+The Company adopted Section 3862 on January 1, 2008 and did not have a material impact on the financial statements.

-Financial Instruments - Presentation, Section 3863, establishes standards for presentation of financial instruments and non-financial derivatives.
-It complements the standards of Section 3861, Financial Instruments - Disclosure and presentation.
+Section 3863, Financial Instruments - Presentation, or Section 3863 establishes standards for presentation of financial instruments and non-financial derivatives.
+It replaces the presentation standards of Section 3861, Financial Instruments - Disclosure and Presentation.
+The Company adopted Section 3862 on January 1, 2008 and it did not have a material impact on the financial statements.